starlake-ai/starlake/docs/docs/intro.md

 # What is Starlake ?

-Starlake is a configuration based extract, load and transform engine.
+Starlake is a configuration only Extract, Load and Transform engine.
 The workflow below is a typical use case :
 * Extract your data as a set of Fixed Position, DSV (Delimiter-separated values) or JSON or XML files
 * Define or infer the structure of each POSITION/DSV/JSON/XML file with a schema using YAML syntax